-The Microsoft[®] Windows[®] XP operating system provides a Network Setup Wizard to guide you through the process of sharing files, printers, or an Internet connection between computers in a home or small office.
+The Microsoft® Windows® XP operating system provides a Network Setup Wizard to guide you through the process of sharing files, printers, or an Internet connection between computers in a home or small office.

+- 1. Click the Start button, point to All Programs-> Accessories-> Communications, and then click Network Setup Wizard.

-- 2. On the welcome screen, click Next. - 3.
-Click Checklist for creating a network.
+- 2. On the welcome screen, click Next

+- 3. Click Checklist for creating a network.